hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 So, the control theory definition makes it really hard to think about the people, and it doesn't give you a starting point, ending point, or a strategy of how to get there.
 Well, that's not great, so how about the cognitive systems engineering one?

-Honestly, I like that one a lot more, and I wish we had popularized that one over the control theory one--while the control theory one helps guide the idea of the _implementation_ of what an effective component of observability looks like, it doesn't actually help the practitioner understand what's going on.
+Honestly, I like that one a lot more, and I wish we had popularised that one over the control theory one--while the control theory one helps guide the idea of the _implementation_ of what an effective component of observability looks like, it doesn't actually help the practitioner understand what's going on.
 That doesn't mean it's perfect though: one really glaring thing that is missing from it (and the control theory definition) is the point behind why you care about this in the first place.
 You have "provide insight into a process" and "the work needed to extract meaning from that insight" and, honestly, why do you care?
 In addition, there's still the problem of not really knowing where you are, where you need to go, and how to know that you got there.